Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book your snorkeling experience in Fuerteventura

-Why is it advisable to do a buggy tour?
+Why is it advisable to do a buggy excursion?

-In a word: for the adrenaline.
+In one word: for the adrenaline.
 The buggy is a vehicle designed for fun: the light chassis, the wide tires and a brilliant engine are synonymous with fun.
 At the same time, leaving the asphalt roads behind you will see the island from a different perspective.
-Stages on beaches, in desert areas and historic villages are an added attraction.
+Stages on beaches, desert areas and historic villages are a further incentive.

 If you like to be surrounded by nature, I recommend two more activities: an off-road tour or a kayak route in Fuerteventura.